ofiwg/libfabric/man/fi_rma.3.md

    require that the underlying provider implementation copy the data into a local buffer and transfer out of that buffer.

-*FI_REMOTE_COMPLETE*
+*FI_TRANSMIT_COMPLETE*
 : Applies to fi_writemsg.
-Indicates that a completion should not be generated until the operation has completed on the remote side.
+Indicates that a completion should not be generated until the operation has been successfully transmitted and is no longer being tracked by the provider.

 *FI_FENCE*
 : Indicates that the requested operation, also